-Outside of industry professionals, we’re also starting to see that end customers are building a knowledge and preference for the different flavor profiles expressed through high quality cacao.
-Only through tight control over quality and flavor evaluation of beans can consistency be maintained, so that chocolate makers and end consumers alike can continue to rely on their favorite origins for specific flavor characteristics.
+Outside of industry professionals like yourselves, we recognize that chocolate customers are building a knowledge base and developing preferences for the different flavor profiles expressed in high-quality cacao.
+We maintain rigorous control over quality and flavor evaluation of beans so that you can continue to rely on our origins for the flavor characteristics that satisfy your consumers.